Periods of continued fractions and volumes of modular knots complements: Sequences of geodesics on the modular surface whose canonical lift complement volume is bounded linearly by the period

-restricted to $ S $ is a composition of a $n$-Dehn twist.
+restricted to $ S $ is a $n$-Dehn twist.
 If $ n> 0 $ and if we look $ S $ on the same side as $ L_+, $ then the Dehn twist is on the opposite sense. .2cm We now prove the upper bound of Theorem \ref{seq}\string:

-\begin{proof}[\bf{Proof of Theorem \ref{seq}:}] Let $(k_i)_{i=1}^{n}\in \mathbb{N}^n$ such that $k_1+1<k_2,$ $k_i<k_{i+1}$ for $2\leq i\leq n-1,$ and $\gamma$ the closed geodesic on $\Sigma_{mod}$ associated to $\prod\limits_{i=1}^{n}(X^{k_i}Y),$ where $ {X= }$ and $ {Y= }$ in $ \PSL_2(\mathbb{Z}) $ (see Lemma \ref{sta}) . .2cm By Lemma \ref{para} the associated Lorenz braid of $ \gamma $ is\string:
+\begin{proof}[\bf{Proof of Theorem \ref{seq}:}] Let $(k_i)_{i=1}^{n}\in \mathbb{N}^n$ such that $k_1+1<k_2,$ $k_i<k_{i+1}$ for $2\leq i\leq n-1,$ and $\gamma$ the closed geodesic on $\Sigma_{mod}$ associated to $\prod\limits_{i=1}^{n}(X^{k_{n+1-i}}Y),$ where $ {X= }$ and $ {Y= }$ in $ \PSL_2(\mathbb{Z}) $ (see Lemma \ref{sta}) . .2cm By Lemma \ref{para} the associated Lorenz braid of $ \gamma $ is\string:

-where $ s_i=i(k_{n+1-i}-k_{n-i})$ for $1\leq i\leq n-2,$ $ s_{n-1}=(n-1)(k_2-k_1-1),$ and
+where $ s_i=i(k_{n+1-i}-k_{n-i})$ for $1\leq i\leq n-2,$ $ s_{n-1}=(n-1)(k_2-k_1-1),$ and $ s_n =n(k_1+1)-1.$